rixx/books.rixx.de/data/reviews/eliezer-yudkowsky/harry-potter-and-the-methods-of-rationality/index.md

   - 2014-11-01
   did_not_finish: false
   rating: 3
+related_books:
+- book: eugene-t-gendlin/focusing
+  text: One of Harry's favourite quotes is from Focusing: What is true is already so, etc.
 ---

 HPMOR is both the best and the worst of rationalist fiction.
 Terrible, terrible writing, in a physically painful stilted